How to Partition SD card on Windows and Mac | Expert Guide

 If your system is equipped with macOS Catalina or any other Mac version then, you can go through these steps in order to make a partition on your SD card;

-Step 1: Insert the memory card in the designated slot in your Mac or if you are using an SD card reader, then insert the SD card into it and connect it to Mac using the USB port.
+Step 1: Insert the memory card in the designated slot in your Mac or if you are using an SD card reader, then insert the SD card into it and connect it to your Mac using the USB port.

 Step 2: Go to the Application folder and click Utilities.